 We help you make informed decisions by providing support, information, resources and training.

-COVID-19 update: FEPS is open and accepting new clients.
-We are currently providing one-on-one tax and money advice over the phone and remotely.
-All in-person appointments are on pause.
-Please call 416-848-7980 or email email@example.com to find out more.
+The Financial Empowerment program is open and accepting new clients.
+We are currently providing one-on-one tax and money advice remotely, over the phone and in person at our 248 Ossington Avenue location.
+Please call 416-848-7980 or email firstname.lastname@example.org to find out more.

 We can help you: